cj0x39e/retrying-dynamic-import/README.md

 });
 ```

-You need to configure the disableRetryingCSS to true that will not do retrying loadings CSS files.
+You need to set the disableRetryingCSS to true that will not do retrying loadings CSS files.

 ```js
 // main.js